amueller/futurepast/README.md

 Given the requirements on deprecations given above, some things can not be handled nicely.
 For example changing the return value of a function is not possible in this way, which is something I want to do A LOT.
-The best work-aroud might be to rename the function and give the new function the new behavior.
+The best work-around might be to rename the function and give the new function the new behavior.

 ## Patterns to avoid